19-day Ultimate Namibia Safari (Private Guided)

 On the way: Look our for animals along the road or stop at the waterholes to spend some time taking photographs.

-When you're there: Your lodge will offer guided game drives in Etosha Park as well as guided walks and rhino tracking within the Mushara Private reserve.Recommended Accommodation in Etosha National Park
+When you're there: Your lodge will offer guided game drives in Etosha Park as well as guided walks and rhino tracking within the Mushara Private reserve.Standard Accommodation

 The drive to the Waterberg is between two and four hours depending on which lodge you stayed at in Etosha.